romeerez/orchid-orm/docs/src/guide/where.md

 ### where special keys

-The object passed to `.where` can contain special keys, each of the keys corresponds to its own method and takes the same value as the type of argument of the method.
+The object passed to `where` can contain special keys, each of the keys corresponds to its own method and takes the same value as the type of argument of the method.

 For example: